retroprom/docker/README.md

 Images should be set up to start the emulator using dumb-init.

 System images usually start in the foreground and require a terminal.

+The Docker console and 'sim' user get full control over the simulator.

+Console sessions are logged in with admin privileges for convenience.

 ### Legal